exyrium/dapp-exyrium/README.md

-# A dapp for SEL token presale
+# A dapp for EXYRIUM token presale

-To participant, go to [dapp.exyrium.org/sel-pre-sale](https://dapp.exyrium.org/sel-pre-sale)
+Lets Contribution for this dapp.